CodecoolGlobal/test-automation-webshop-in-beta-general-akosszajb/bugreports/checkout-empty-cart-bug.md

 ## Priority:
 **High**
-This bug allows users to complete purchases without any items in the cart, which can lead to incorrect orders or system abuse.
+This bug allows users to complete purchases without any items in the cart, which can lead to incorrect orders, system abuse or bad user experience.